kumar-github/tutorial-resources/externalized-configuration-README.md

 annotation, it will create the below two problems.

-1. When we generate the jar using `./mvnw clean package` the tests are executed automatically and as part of the test, Spring tries to create an application context with the `HelloController` bean inside it.
+1. When we generate the jar using `./mvnw clean package` the tests are executed automatically and as part of the test, Spring tries to create an application context with the `HelloController` bean in it.
 Since the `HelloController` bean should be injected with properties that are available in the `application.properties` file and that does not exists now.
 The tests are failed and the build will fail. **[Solution: Set those properties as environment variables before generating the jar or skip the tests]**
-2. When we run the application, Spring tries to create an application context with the `HelloController` bean inside it.
+2. When we run the application, Spring tries to create an application context with the `HelloController` bean in it.
    Since the `HelloController` bean should be injected with properties that are available in the `application.properties` file and that does not exists now.
 The application will fail to start. **[Solution: Set those properties as environment variables before running the application or specify the `spring.config.name` property so that a file with that name (app.properties in our case) will be used as a PropertySource]**

-[//]: # (So we will skip the tests when generating the jar and pass the `spring.config.name` property when starting the)

-[//]: # (application.)
+> [!CAUTION]

-Remember, if you don not pass the `spring.config.name` property the application will fail to start.
+> Remember, if you don not pass the `spring.config.name` property the application will fail to start.

 :question:**Any Questions**:question: